 At Williams Stone Carpenter Buczek, PC, we represent service members with administrative separations throughout Virginia including Fort A.P.
 Hill, Fort Lee, Fort Eustis, Joint Base Myer-Henderson Hall, Fort Belvoir, Marine Corps Base Quantico, Naval Weapons Station Yorktown, Naval Station Norfolk, Joint Expeditionary Base Little Creek-Fort Story, Naval Station Oceana & Langley Air Force Base.

 If you're in trouble with the military, don't leave your future to chance.
-Call us in Stafford or Fredericksburg today at 540-657-0111.
+Call us in Stafford, Fredericksburg or Manassas today at 540-657-0111.